jreisinger/myk8s/README.md

 COMMANDS:
-   dup      prints existing resources in YAML consumable by kubectl apply graph    prints top-down relations of a resource kind logs     prints containers logs names    print object names help, h  Shows a list of commands or help for one command
+   dup      prints existing resources in YAML consumable by kubectl apply logs     prints containers logs names    print object names tree     prints top-down relations of objects help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS: